Countries Sign NAFTA Update

 The Court’s Decision

 Plaintiff alleged he had applied to contract with Mutual of Omaha as an insurance salesperson but had not been hired due to a falsely reported felony on his background check.
 He alleged Mutual of Omaha failed to provide him with the statutorily-mandated pre-adverse action notice that the background check had led to his non-hiring.
 Mutual of Omaha moved to dismiss the claim on the basis that Smith was only applying to work as a contractor and, therefore, the FCRA’s pre-adverse action notice requirement did not apply.
 Plaintiff responded that he was actually applying as an employee and, even if he was a contractor, the FCRA’s requirements applied to contractors as well as employees.
 In finding the FCRA’s pre-adverse action requirement did not apply to reports obtained for independent contractors, the Court first noted how the question was “altogether separate from the question of whether Smith himself would have been an employee.”
 The Court looked at the plain language of the statute as being limited to reports used for “evaluating a consumer…as an employee.”
-Finding this “unambiguous,” the Court concluded “the FCRA’s requirement of pre-adverse action notice only applies when an applicant applies to be an employee.”
+Finding this “unambiguous,” the Court concluded “the FCRA’s requirement of pre-adverse action notice only applies when an candidate applies to be an employee.”
 In reaching this conclusion, the Court followed the reasoning of the Northern District of Ohio in Johnson v.
 Sherwin-Williams Co., 152 F. Supp.
 3d 1021 (N.D.
 Ohio 2015) and the Eastern District of Wisconsin in Lamson v.
 EMS Energy Marketing Service, Inc., 868 F. Supp.
 2d 804 (E.D.
 Wis.
 2012).
 Although the Court decided the FCRA did not apply to independent contractors, it ordered limited discovery on the issue of whether Smith qualified as an employee or independent contractor, rather than granting outright Mutual of Omaha’s Motion to Dismiss with prejudice.

 An Unsettled Issue